Zilliqa/ZIP/zips/zip-19.md

 ## Compatibility issue with upcoming Scilla version upgrade

-The upcoming Scilla version `0.10.0` contains a bug fix for an issue known as `disambiguation bug`.
+The upcoming Scilla version `0.10.0` contains a bug-fix for an issue known as `disambiguation bug`.
 This bug fix is necessary to support future Scilla features such as remote state read and Scilla external library.
-After the fix, calling a contract via our JSON RPC APIs and passing a custom user-defined ADT as transition parameter will require the contract address to be included.
-Hence, the staking `proxy` contract is no longer compatible with the `ssnlist` contract starting from Scilla version `0.10.0`.
+Starting from Scilla version `0.10.0`, calling a contract via our JSON RPC APIs and passing a custom user-defined ADT as transition parameter will require the contract address to be included.
+Due to this change, the staking `proxy` contract will no longer compatible with the `ssnlist` contract starting from Scilla version `0.10.0`.

 # Design changes for phase 1.1

 ## Transfer of stake deposit between accounts

-A new feature will be added to allow transferring of the entire stake deposit, rewards and pending withdrawal across all SSNs to a new address.
-Such a transfer will not unstake the existing stake deposit and transfer will be immediately executed upon confirmation of the transfer.
-There is no penalty incurred for this transfer and there is no restriction on the number of transfers.
+A new feature will be added to allow transferring of the entire stake deposit, rewards and pending withdrawals across all SSNs to a new address.
+Such a transfer will not require the user to go through an unbonding period and instead the transfer of stake and other relevant state will be immediately executed upon confirmation of the transfer.
+No penalty will be incurred for this transfer and there will be no restriction on the number of transfers.

 ### Scenario 1: Transferring to an address which does not have any active staking activity

 All stake deposit and rewards will be transfer to the new address

-### Scenario 2: Transferring to an address which currently have 1 or more stake delegation or pending stake withdrawal
+### Scenario 2: Transferring to an address which currently has 1 or more stake delegation or pending stake withdrawal

-All stake deposits and rewards will be transferred ot the new address.
-If there is any overlap with the existing stake delegation, rewartds or pending withdrawal, the transferred value will be added to the existing stake on the new address.
+All stake deposits and rewards will be transferred to the new address.
+If there is any overlap with the existing stake delegation, rewards or pending withdrawal, the transferred value will be added to the existing stake on the new address.

 ### Scenario 3: Cyclic transfer of stake